FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 However, this has two issues:

-1. If you could read in one byte, it'll destroy one byte of `0x403fc8`.
+1. Even if you could read in one byte, it'll destroy one byte of `0x403fc8`.
 2. You won't be able to read in one byte because the .got table doesn't have write privileges.

 So if you execute this syscall, it'll fail and insert a negative error code into `RAX` instead of 1.